 5. Zagreb funicular

-At a paltry 66m the Zagreb funicular is the shortest in the world!
-It is surely worth a ride from the Lower to Upper Town.
+At a paltry 66m, the Zagreb funicular is the shortest in the world.
+Despite its size, it is absolutely worth a ride when going from the Lower to Upper Town.
+The price is the same as a standard public transport ticket and is fairly affordable.
+We paid a few visits to the upper part of town and usually took the Zagreb Funicular up, and took the stairs down.
 It is quite interesting – especially if you have never seen one before!

 What to eat in Zagreb